-Since graduation, Tyler has spent his first four years in a rapidly growing community based practice in Avon, IN, “honing” his practice and developing new and different perspectives regarding patient care outside of the “ivory towers” of residency and academic health centers.
-However, the urge to teach brought him back to Wishard Memorial Hospital (now Eskenazi Health), which he has called “home” ever since.
+Since graduation, Tyler has spent his first five years in a rapidly growing community based practice in Avon, IN, “honing” his practice and developing new and different perspectives regarding patient care outside of the “ivory towers” of residency and academic health centers.
+However, the urge to teach brought him back to Eskenazi Memorial Hospital (now Eskenazi Health), which he has called home ever since.
 Although he has a wide variety of interests, he currently is most involved in developing a longitudinal difficult airway curriculum for the residency, participating in the improvement of trauma care and critical care initiatives at Eskenazi, and improving departmental and hospital operations.
-He does remain active in community emergency medicine, which greatly influences his teaching focus.
-Tyler also works with Indy Racing League as a track physician on the Holmatro Safety Team, and is active in simulation education for emergency medicine as well as the department of pediatrics.
+He is currently the medical director for the Eskenazi emergency department, and continues to be humbled by the quality, compassion, and work ethic of his colleagues.
+Tyler also works with IndyCar as a track physician for the Safety Team, and is active in simulation education for emergency medicine as well as the department of pediatrics.